mrinmoycyber/InsightChain-/README.md

 # InsightChain

-**InsightChain** is a Streamlit application that allows users to input URLs, extract data from those URLs, split the text into manageable chunks, create embeddings, and perform question-answering based on the extracted content.
+**InsightChain** is an user-friendly research application that allows users to input URLs, extract data from those URLs, split the text into manageable chunks, create embeddings, and perform question-answering based on the extracted content.
 It utilizes the Langchain library to integrate OpenAI models and vector databases for effective data retrieval and processing.

 ## Features